How to Set Up a Custom Domain for your Knowledge Base

 If you enter 'help.' typically you should get an error for being an invalid, but some providers will remove the trailing dot and see it as 'help.productfruits.com.'

-For 'help.productfruits.com.' the correct behavior is to recognize it as 'help.productfruits.com.' but some providers will mistakenly interpret it as 'help.productfruits.com.productfruits.com.' which should cause an error.
+For 'help.productfruits.com.' the correct behavior is to recognize it as 'help.productfruits.com.' but some providers will mistakenly interpret it as 'help.productfruits.com.productfruits.com.' which would cause an error.

 Entering 'help.productfruits.com', most providers will create it as 'help.productfruits.com.productfruits.com.' but some might think you intended to enter the full domain and interpret it as 'help.productfruits.com.'.